 As though we can rationalise the sight of our firstborn child.

-If we’re going to save ourselves in these dangerous times, we need to recognise our wonder.
+What would it be, in these dangerous times, to recognise our wonder?
 Our fire.
 To lovingly recall it from the fringes of this era of cold logic and hard rationale.
 To step back into the spiralling duet of science and soul, logic and love, logos and eros.
 Our mythology is calling us home.